mashumafi/Frontier/README.md

 The project aims to organize and modularize logic to attempt to make browsing and learning easier for new users.

 All the source code goes into the [src](//github.com/mashumafi/frontier/blob/main/src) folder.
-Generally libraries are header-only.
 Below describes the hierarchy and purpose of the code.

 * [thirdparty](//github.com/mashumafi/frontier/blob/main/src/thirdparty) - external libraries pulled stright from git
   * [cppfront](//github.com/mashumafi/frontier/blob/main/src/thirdparty/cppfront) - cpp2 compiler